fahadaleem/fahadaleem/README.md

 ### Hi there 👋

+I am Fahad Aleem! studying BSCS from University of Karachi UBIT Department.
+I am a self taught, and passionate React Javascript Developer, and still exploring other fields of computer science.
+My core expertise are:

+- HTML5
+- CSS3
+- Bootstrap
+- Javascript
+- React
+- Redux
+- Material UI
+- Styled Component
+- Firebase
+- Flask

+I am a self motivated, open minded and a creative person who can work under pressure.
+Open for new opportunities.

 <!--
 **fahadaleem/fahadaleem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.